 Solid Waste Facility Monitoring

-Article 7 of the state solid waste regulations (18 AAC 60) outlines the monitoring and corrective action requirements for solid waste facilities in Alaska.
+Article 7 of the state solid waste regulations (18 AAC 60 (PDF)) outlines the monitoring and corrective action requirements for solid waste facilities in Alaska.
 Monitoring requirements are determined by the type and design of the facility and the type of waste accepted.
-Solid waste facilities are designed and operated to prevent the release of contaminants to the environment that may impact human and environmental health.
-Monitoring programs are designed to evaluate the effectiveness of these efforts and must be conducted with care to ensure that the data collected provide the information needed to make informed management and regulatory decisions.
+Monitoring programs must be conducted with care to ensure that the data collected provide the information needed to make informed management and regulatory decisions.

-The ADEC Solid Waste Program has convened a Monitoring Workgroup made up of ADEC Solid Waste regional managers, facilities’ regulators, and technical staff to develop programmatic policies and guidance for monitoring at solid waste facilities across the state.
-This web page will be updated with additional guidance and resources as they become available.
+The ADEC Solid Waste Program (SWP) has convened a Monitoring Workgroup made up of SWP regional managers, facilities’ regulators, and technical staff to develop programmatic policies and guidance for monitoring at solid waste facilities across the state.
+This webpage will be updated with additional guidance and resources as they become available.

 Sampling, Analysis, QA/QC

-Sampling, analysis and quality assurance/quality control are three major technical considerations for any landfill monitoring program.
+Sampling, analysis, and quality assurance/quality control are three major technical considerations for any landfill monitoring program.
+SW846 methods (Third Edition, including Final Update VI (2019) should be used for landfill water monitoring.

-- Sampler’s Guide: Contract Laboratory Program Guidance for Field Samplers (PDF 3M) (EPA)
+- Sampler’s Guide: Contract Laboratory Program Guidance for Field Samplers (PDF) (EPA)

 - EPA Superfund Contract Laboratory Program National Functional Guidelines for Data Review